idelangeldev/idelangeldev/README.md

 # Israel Del Angel --Web Developer

-- 👋 Hi, my name's Israel, but feel free to call me "Izzy", and I'm 40 years old.
-I like learning and taking on new challenges: there's no impossible, just not enough know-how.
+- 👋 Hi, my name's Israel, and I'm a Web Developer, Web Designer.

-- 🌱 Currently, I'm practicing my HTML/CSS and JavaScript skills.
-To start, I created a website for my dad's [carpet cleaning business](https://serviciodelangel.com).
-I based the design on the [project](https://omnifood-ida.netlify.app/) we built during my training and added a few more things, such as the image slider and tabbed pricing section.
-Furthermore, when you browse my repositories, you'll see I mostly have projects that solve challenges from [frontendmentor.io](https://www.frontendmentor.io/profile/mexwebdev21).
+- 🌱 Most of the repositories that I own are solutions to Frontend Mentor challenges.
+However, I have designed and built a couple of websites: my dad's [carpet cleaning business](https://serviciodelangel.com), and a family member's [restaurant business website](https://pipoham274.netlify.app/).

 ## Skills

-As mentioned before, my skills include:

 - HTML
 - CSS